UniversalDependencies/docs/treebanks/arr_tudet/arr_tudet-pos-ADJ.md

 ## Morphology

-The form / lemma ratio of `ADJ` is 7.727273 (the average of all parts of speech is 5.748252).
+The form / lemma ratio of `ADJ` is 1.603774 (the average of all parts of speech is 1.579457).

-The 1st highest number of forms (76) was observed with the lemma “_”: <em>aʔ, aʔkɨrɨk, aʔpap, aʔtarap, aʔwak, bab, bap, bat, battem, baʔpiktem, beʔ, bɨk, bɨʔ, cahwíptem, cakot, capõt, caropaptem, cára, cárarem, cú, cú], cúrem, cɨʔ, gap, gáʔ, ip, kap, kaptem, ká, káʔ, kãp, kĩn, kɨt, manẽ, mattem, maŋaptem, maʔ, mecéb, meʔ, mərəp, narap, nãʔ, op, owicorop, pab, pap, par, para, pat, pattem, paʔpik, paʔpiktem, pecéptem, peroʔ, peʔ, pát, páy, pĩg, pɨy, pɨʔ, pɨʔtoʔ, rawrem], tawrem, táy, wecéb, wəŋnem, wɨn, ŋɨt, ʔa, ʔaʔ, ʔaʔtoʔ, ʔip, ʔittem, ʔĩt, ʔĩttem, ʔɨp</em>.
+The 1st highest number of forms (7) was observed with the lemma “pát”: <em>bát, báttem, máttem, pár, pára, pát, páttem</em>.

-The 2nd highest number of forms (2) was observed with the lemma “pãt”: <em>mãt, pãttem</em>.
+The 2nd highest number of forms (6) was observed with the lemma “pap”: <em>aʔpap, bab, bap, map, pab, pap</em>.

-The 3rd highest number of forms (1) was observed with the lemma “bap”: <em>bah</em>.
+The 3rd highest number of forms (4) was observed with the lemma “pecép”: <em>becép, mecéb, pecéptem, wecéb</em>.

 `ADJ` occurs with 3 features: <tt><a href="arr_tudet-feat-Clas.html">Clas</a></tt> (124; 52% instances), <tt><a href="arr_tudet-feat-Number.html">Number</a></tt> (11; 5% instances), <tt><a href="arr_tudet-feat-Person.html">Person</a></tt> (7; 3% instances)